ONLINE TECHNICAL ACPF TRAINING

 WATERSHED APPLICATIONS OF THE ACPF TRAINING

-The ACPF team has hosted several state-level training on using the outputs of the ACPF in a watershed management context.
+The ACPF National Hub has hosted several trainings focusing on using the outputs of the ACPF in a watershed management context.
 The trainings are designed for NRCS staff, watershed practitioners, county conservation staff, watershed planners, and private consultants who are interested in learning more about using the ACPF to improve their small watershed-based planning and implementation projects.
 No GIS or prior ACPF experience is needed.

 The trainings are designed to help participants learn:

 - How to use ACPF results in a watershed planning context

 - How a watershed perspective impacts agricultural conservation work